Strength of Attribution Depends on

 * "The previous owner paid a lot of money for it."

-In case you still wish to continue your suicide mission, ask the dealer what his qualifications are to make this attribution.
-Then ask for a detailed explanation of his attribution based on facts about the art and supported with facts about the artist's life and work.
-Then ask him to put it in writing and sign it.
-Then ask why, since the painting is attributed to a famous artist, he's selling it for only 4 to 6 percent of its potential retail value.
-Then ask how you have come to be the incredibly fortunate benefactor of his largesse.
+In case you still wish to continue your quest to lose money, ask the seller what their qualifications are to make this attribution.
+Then ask for a full explanation of the attribution based on details or characteristics of the art and supported with facts about the artist's life and work.
+Then ask for it in writing, either signed or emailed to you.
+Then ask why, since the painting is attributed to a famous artist, they're apparently willing to sell it for only a tiny percentage of its potential retail value should it turn out to be by the artist.
+While you're at it, ask yourself that question too.
+Then ask yourself what makes you think you're about to become the incredibly fortunate benefactor of this seller's largesse.

-While you're at it, you might also ask why he hasn't shown the painting to an expert.
-If you thought you owned a painting that was worth as much as a large house in a nice part of town, wouldn't you show it to an expert and try to get it authenticated?
+While you're still at it, you might also ask why he hasn't shown the painting to an expert or had it appraised.
+If you thought you owned a painting by a famous artist that was worth as much as a nice house in a better part of town, wouldn't you show it to an expert and try to get it authenticated?
 Wouldn't showing it to an expert be really high on your list of priorities?
-This makes absolutely no sense and should certainly arouse suspicion on your part.
+Wouldn't you do everything you possibly could to get it authenticated?
+Wouldn't you contact a major auction house or two to see whether they'd be interested in selling it rather than take your chances online?
+Putting it up for sale at a bargain price without first exhausting all options to determine whether it's the real deal makes absolutely no sense, and should immediately arouse suspicion on your part.

-This seller is a dealer and he knows exactly what he's doing.
-He knows art and he knows how the art market works.
-He knows never to let go of anything that has potential value unless he's researched it.
-He he knows to make every effort to authenticate any work of art that he believes may be by a well-known artist and/or have substantial value BEFORE placing it up for sale.
-The only dealers who don't do this, or who say they don't, are those deliberately out to deceive.
-So do yourself a favor-- don't buy this art and don't business with this dealer ever again.
+This seller likely knows exactly what they're doing.
+By reading the item description, it's clear that they know something about art and how the art market works.
+They almost certainly know never to let go of anything that has potential value unless they've fully researched and evaluated it first.
+They appear to know to make every reasonable effort to authenticate any work of art they suspect may be by a well-known artist and/or have substantial value BEFORE placing it up for sale at a ridiculously low price.
+You can pretty much conclude that the only sellers who don't do this, or who say they don't, are deliberately out to deceive.
+So do yourself a favor-- don't buy this art and never do business with this seller again.

-Attribution abuse is widespread, particularly at online auctions like eBay.
-Unqualified sellers make unsubstantiated claims about art all the time.
-Best procedure is to never buy attributed art at online auctions or anywhere else unless the person making the attribution is a recognized and respected authority on the artist, the attribution explains in detail and with references why the art in question is likely the work of a particular artist, and is in writing and hand-signed by the person making it.
+To repeat- attribution abuse is widespread, particularly at online auctions.
+Unqualified sellers and smaller auction companies make unsubstantiated claims about art all the time.
+Unfortunately, best procedure is never to buy attributed art at online auctions or anywhere else unless the person making the attribution is a recognized and respected authority on the artist, the attribution explains in detail and with references why the art in question is likely the work of a particular artist, and that the person making it takes full responsibility for all stated claims and information.
+Even when all these conditions are met, pay nowhere near what you would pay for a genuine work of art.
+Know going in that when even an expert on the artist is not totally positive the work is by the artist, it's unlikely that anyone else will step in and conclude otherwise.
 In closing, if it looks too good to be true, it usually is.
 And this particular "opportunity" without doubt falls into that category.